 Exploration and evaluation expenditures have fluctuated from period to period due to the timing and funding of the Company's exploration programs in Québec (Canada) and Texas (USA).

-• The Company recognized a deferred tax recovery of \$33,192 (three months ended December 31, 2012 - \$nil), an increase of \$33,192.
+• The Company recognized a deferred tax recovery of \$nil (three months ended December 31, 2013 - \$33,192).